CAST-Extend/com.castsoftware.aip.datamart/README.md

 Once your datamart schema has been created, you can load the descriptions of tables and columns by running: ```load_data_dictionary.bat```.

 #### Troubleshooting Guide

+__&#9888; All extract tables are empty__

+Make sur your service account is authorized to access the applications.

 __&#9888; I have got an "Access Denied" message__